Leigh Woods National Nature Reserve: History

 North of Stokeleigh Camp are a series of limestone and mineral quarries, overlooking the River Avon, which are now disused.
 In the late 19th and early 20th centuries this had an important celestine quarry and a tramway which linked it to a dock on the Avon; both are now derelict.
 The area has in recent years been restored as an arboretum.
 At the northern end of the woods is Paradise Bottom.
 This is included in the Leigh Court Estate and was part of the ground laid out by Humphry Repton for Philip John Miles.
 Some of the first plantings of the giant redwood (Sequoiadendron giganteum) and the Weymouth pine (Pinus strobus), among other "exotics" imported to the UK, were made here by Sir William Miles in the 1860s.

 To the south of the woods is an affluent suburb of Bristol also known as Leigh Woods.
 It is situated at the western end of the Clifton Suspension Bridge, which opened in 1864, making the development of Leigh Woods as an upmarket residential area practicable.
 Houses in varying styles were built from the mid-1860s until the First World War.

-In 1857 the mutilated body of a murdered woman was found in Nightingale Valley; the following year, John Beale was hanged at Taunton for the crime in January 1858.
+In 1857 the mutilated body of a murdered woman was found in Nightingale Valley; John Beale was hanged at Taunton for the crime in January 1858.
 Another violent death occurred in 1948 when George Henry Chinnock, who had been living in the woods, was found with head injuries.

 In 1909 part of the woodland was donated to the National Trust by the tobacco company owner George Alfred Wills.
 He did this to prevent housing development on the western side of the gorge as Bristol grew in size and population.
 In 1974 the Ministry of Agriculture, Fisheries and Food bought the woodland associated with the Leigh Court estate.
 Areas not owned by the National Trust have since been taken over by Forestry England.

 The Portishead Railway runs close to the river at the bottom of the woods.
 It was opened on 18 April 1867, but closed on 3 April 1981.
 The Great Western Railway built a small station with the aim of attracting tourists to the area; Nightingale Valley Halt was not very successful and was only in use for less than five years, from 9 July 1928 until 12 September 1932.
 The line was reopened for freight traffic as far as Royal Portbury Dock on 21 December 2001 and local councils are proposing to reintroduce a passenger service to Portishead as part of their MetroWest plans, although this would not happen before 2019.

 In 1957 a Filton-based RAF Vampire jet from 501 Squadron crashed into Leigh Woods.
 The pilot, Flying officer John Greenwood, was killed after he flew under the deck of the suspension bridge while performing a victory roll.

 Small mountain biking circuits are present in the woods and the area is a popular walking and rock climbing area for Bristolians.